growthschool/ticketing/README.md

 ## Ticketing

-This projects want to help people to build a ticketing system sell their own course.
+This project want to help people whio want build a ticketing system to sell their own courses.

 ## Style Guides